Jun-Hub/Jun-Hub.github.io/_posts/android/2021-02-26-ClubhouseProgressBar.md

     </declare-styleable>
 </resources>
 ```
 Make this at ```res/values``` folder.
-This is Custom Attributes used at layout file.
-So after this CustomView made, you can specify attributes like below.
+This is Custom Attributes will be used at Layout.
+After all the work is done, you can specify attributes like below.
 ```xml
 <your.package.name.ClubhouseProgressBar
     android:layout_width="wrap_content"